 Shell Island lives up to its name.
 Sand dollars, moon snails, conch shells, pin shells, periwinkles, whelk and olive shells are just a few of the indigenous seashells found here.
 And, as long as there are no creatures living in them, there is no limit to how many of these one-of-a-kind souvenirs you can take home with you.

 Shell Island's abundant natural bounty is very real.
 Here, miles of undulating sugar-white sand dunes dotted with swaying sea oats, scrappy scrubs, towering pine hammocks and a serene coastal lake are a haven for hundreds of species of plants and wildlife.
 All kinds of wildlife- from docile deer, nesting shorebirds and elusive ghost crabs to a host of endangered coastal creatures call Shell Island home.

-You don't need your own boat to get to Shell Island, there's plenty of other ways to get there.
+You don't need your own boat to get to Shell Island, there are plenty of other ways to get there.
 For a full list, click here.

 Snorkeling or Diving

 If you’re seeking adventure on your next park outing, but don’t want to deal with the gear needed for surfing and scuba diving, grab a mask and flippers and give snorkeling a try instead.
 The jetties at the St Andrews State Park serve as an underwater wildlife refuge and harbor an incredible variety of species.
 Think of the jetties as the area’s first artificial reef.
 The Gulf ’s excellent water clarity, which gets even better during the fall months, allows for plentiful encounters with starfish, crabs and other crustaceans and dozens of varieties of fish.
 Snorkelers may choose to slip over the rocks into the pass of St. Andrews Bay and inspect fish that prefer to operate in waters with a swift current.
 They are likely to include schools of mullet that nibble on the grasses that cling to the rocks; or sheepshead.